moogster11/CV/projectmantoolkit.md

 <div class="callout callout--info"><strong>All service teams must have the skills to:</strong>

-<br>- analyse user needs, including accessibility and assisted digital needs, and turn these into user stories</br>
+<br>- analyse user needs, including accessibility and assisted digital needs, and turn these into user stories

-<br>- create user stories and prioritise them</br>
+<br>- create user stories and prioritise them<

-<br>- manage and report to stakeholders and manage dependencies on other teams</br>
+<br>- manage and report to stakeholders and manage dependencies on other teams

 <br>- procure services from third parties, if needed
-design, build, test and iterate software, and deploy and host the software</br>
+design, build, test and iterate software, and deploy and host the software<

-<br>- test with real users</br>
+<br>- test with real users

-<br>- measure the performance of the service</br>
+<br>- measure the performance of the service

-<br>- find ways of accrediting and handling data</br>
+<br>- find ways of accrediting and handling data

 <br>- support the live running of the service (monitoring, fixing things when they break, responding to users)</br>
 </div>